yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 Good evening, everyone.
 Thank you very much for your time today.

-Today, we from Company B would like to present two strategic proposals regarding the future of Company A's products.
+We from Company B would like to present two strategic proposals regarding the future of Company A's products.

 The title is "Strategic Mobilization Proposal for Company A Products."
 Through these two proposals, we hope to help accelerate Company A's mobility transformation.